Introduction

 - Exceeds Limits

-When the measurement result plus or minus the expanded uncertainty (95% C.L.) overlaps the specification limit, it is not possible to state compliance or non-compliance.
-Therefore, the result is indeterminate.
+When the measurement result plus or minus the expanded uncertainty (95% C.L.) does not exceed but overlaps the specification limit, it is not possible to state compliance or non-compliance.
+Therefore, the result is conditional compliance.

 Common Examples of Indeterminate Statements